-May be fatal if inhaled.
+Fatal if inhaled.
 The liquid may cause burns.
-Avoid contact with skin and eyes and avoid breathing vapor.
 Keep animals, children and unauthorized persons away from area under treatment, until area is shown to be free from phosphine gas, as indicated by a gas-measuring device.
 Working in an area with undetermined concentrations requires a self-contained breathing apparatus (SCBA) with full face-piece operated in a pressure-demand mode.
 Do not get in eyes, in nose, on skin or on clothing.
-Do not eat, drink or smoke while handling ECO2FUME® Phosphine gas may deaden the sense of smell.
-Do not depend solely on the odor to detect ECO2FUME®.
+Do not breathe vapor.
+Do not eat, drink or smoke while handling ECO2FUME[®] Phosphine gas may deaden the sense of smell.
+Do not depend solely on the odor to detect ECO2FUME[®].
 Observe proper application, aeration, reentry and dosing procedures specified elsewhere in the application manual to prevent overexposure.